Wednesday, October 04, 2023

 = √ [∑ {(xi – Mean) ^2} ÷ n]

-13. For Simple Distribution (2nd Formula)
+13. For Simple Distribution (2nd Formula - Direct Method)

 = √ [{∑ (xi^2) ÷ n} – {(∑xi ÷ n) ^2}]